Sidi1989/fireboose/README.md

 ## Schema

-Once achieved the connection, you can build an schema:
+Once achieved the connection, you can build an Schema:

 ```js
 const definition = {